cepdnaclk/e20-co227-MONA-Dashboard/README.md

 ### Production Rate Monitoring:
 #### Live Production Metrics:
 Another tab is devoted to displaying the current production rates of various machines.
-This feature enables users to track and analyze the performance of each machine in real-time.
-By continuously monitoring production rates, the dashboard helps in identifying bottlenecks, underperforming machines, and opportunities for process improvements.
+This feature enables users to track and analyze the performance of each machine in real time.
+By continuously monitoring production rates, the dashboard helps identify bottlenecks, underperforming machines, and opportunities for process improvements.

 ### Historical Production Data:
 #### Comprehensive Production History:
 The third tab provides access to a detailed history of production activities.
 Users can review past performance data, analyze trends, and generate reports.
-This historical perspective is crucial for long-term planning, quality control, and identifying recurring issues that may need strategic solutions.
+This historical perspective is crucial for long-term planning, quality control, and identifying recurring issues needing strategic solutions.